Hanseatic Higher Regional Court

 is at least ambiguous in the context of the reporting, namely it can also and by no means remotely be understood in the sense that criminal investigations are being conducted in three countries against persons responsible for the applicant’s group.
 After further deliberation, the Senate adheres to these considerations and refers to these statements in order to avoid repetition.

 b.
-There was a risk of a renewed infringement of the applicant’s (company) right of personality.
-The infringement that took place gave rise to the risk of repetition; this is indicated by the unlawful first infringement (see BGH, judgment of February 8, 1994 – file no. VI ZR 286/93 – NJW 1994, 1281, 1283).
+There was a risk of a renewed violation of the applicant’s (company) right of personality.
+The infringement that took place established the risk of a repetition; this is indicated by the unlawful first infringement (see BGH, judgment of February 8, 1994 – file no. VI ZR 286/93 – NJW 1994, 1281, 1283).

 c.
 The grounds for a preliminary injunction were also present.
 Since the defendants have not questioned this, the Senate refrains from making any further comments on this point.

 d.
-Also with regard to the application under I.1. the objections of the defendants derived from the concept of the subject matter of the dispute do not apply, namely the application for an interim injunction was neither inadmissible nor unfounded in this respect; the warning also met the requirements.
+Also with regard to the application under I.1. the defendants’ objections derived from the concept of the subject matter of the dispute do not apply, namely the application for an interim injunction was neither inadmissible nor unfounded in this respect; the warning also met the requirements.
 In detail:

 bb.
-Contrary to the opinion of the defendants, the warning, the original version of the application, the alternative version of the application and the ultimately issued prohibition do not contain different objects of dispute, nor does the declaration of injunction issued by the defendants.
+Contrary to the opinion of the defendants, the warning, the original version of the application, the alternative version of the application and the prohibition ultimately issued do not contain different subject matters in dispute, nor does the declaration of injunction issued by the defendants.
 As explained above, it is generally not a change in the subject matter of the dispute if a plaintiff / applicant “changes” from a “bare” prohibition of a certain statement to the prohibition of creating a certain impression by this very statement (or in the opposite direction) if the prohibition sought is related to the context in which the incriminated passage was published.

-Moreover, the defendants not only did not provide any “clarification” in response to the warning, but also did not address the content of the impression complained about (Annex ASt 4).
-As explained above, the defendants can therefore not successfully invoke the principles of the “Stolpe case law” in this respect either, because they did not immediately issue any kind of clarifying statement in response to this warning.
+Moreover, the defendants not only failed to provide any “clarification” in response to the warning, but also failed to address the content of the impression complained about (Annex ASt 4).
+As explained above, the defendants cannot therefore successfully invoke the principles of the “Stolpe case law” in this respect because they did not immediately issue any kind of clarifying statement in response to this warning.

-In the appeal instance, a review of the entire first instance costs decision is also possible here, as the lodging of an appeal limited to individual main rulings also enables a correction of the costs decision (see Zöller / Herget, ZPO, 31st edition, Section 99 para.
+In the appeal instance, a review of the entire first-instance costs decision is also possible here, as the lodging of an appeal limited to individual main rulings also enables the costs decision to be corrected (see Zöller / Herget, ZPO, 31st edition, Section 99 para.
 4).
-Here, the defendants have appealed against the main ruling of the Regional Court in relation to the application under I.3. (confirmation of the preliminary injunction on this point) lodged an appeal.
+The defendants have lodged an appeal against the main ruling of the Regional Court in relation to the application under I.3 (confirmation of the interim injunction on this point).

 b.
-The decision on costs at first instance is incorrect with regard to the application under I.4. is incorrect.
-The applicant has already partially withdrawn the application under I.4. in the first instance, which should have been taken into account in accordance with §§ 269 III, 92 I ZPO to the detriment of the applicant.
+The decision on costs at first instance with regard to the application under I.4. incorrect.
+The applicant already partially withdrew the application under I.4. at first instance, which should have been taken into account to the detriment of the applicant in accordance with §§ 269 III, 92 I ZPO.

-In the initial notification (Annex ASt 2), the passage challenged in the application under I.4. challenged in the application:
+In the initial notification (Annex ASt 2), it is stated in the application under I.4. challenged passage:

 “The purchase of J in September 2016 seems similarly curious (…).
 At the beginning of June, H resigned as auditor of J.”

-In the application for an injunction dated 27.9.2017, the applicant formulated the impression which, in its opinion, was created by this reporting and which was to be prohibited in such a way that H had been mandated by the applicant as an auditor and had (later) returned the mandate issued by A. Most recently – in a written submission dated October 11, 2017 – the applicant applied for the following prohibition order in the first instance,
+In the application for an injunction dated 27.9.2017, the applicant formulated the impression which, in her opinion, was created by this reporting and which was to be prohibited in such a way that H had been mandated by the applicant as an auditor and had (later) returned the mandate given by A. Most recently – in a statement dated October 11, 2017 – the applicant applied for the following prohibition order at first instance,

 … to assert and/or have asserted and/or disseminated and/or have disseminated,